StevenClontz/prof.clontz.org/classes/2019/08/ma320/index.md

 - **Final Exam**
   - +2 Letter Grades
-  - By default, 90% on the final exam is required to earn both letter grades, but this may be lowered by contributing to class **Discussions** online.
+  - By default, 90% on the final exam is required to earn both letter grades, but this may be lowered by **Participating** in class as described below.

 At the end of the course, grades are asssigned as follows: